gunrhx/Final-R-Project/README.md

 ## Research Question
 How do gaming hours and playstyle (multiplayer vs. singleplayer) impact anxiety levels and its debilitating effects?
 To answer this question, I've tested the association between self-reported general anxiety, as measured by GAD - General Anxiety Disorder scale (0-21, higher score equals higher anxiety levels), reported hours spent gaming per week and gaming online (multiplayer) or offline (singleplayer).
-In addition, I've tested the association between the perceived debilitating effect of anxiety and hours played, specifically in singleplayer-offline gamers.
+In addition, I've tested the association between the perceived debilitating effect of anxiety, as measured by a direct question (part of the GAD questionnaire), and hours gaming per week, specifically in singleplayer-offline gamers.

 ### Hypotheses
 - I hypothesize that gaming more hours will be associated with higher anxiety, but that the effect will be attenuated or reversed when playing singleplayer, in comparison to multiplayer.